zovialpapai/PolyGibbs/README.md

 # Ploting the traceplot for Beta_0
 Multinom_traceplot_gamma(gamma_update = gamma_update , k = 2)
 ```
+The plots can be generated for other boundary parameters changing the function inputs.

 ### 2.6 Ploting  Posterior Distributions of the Estimated Regression Parameters for Bayesian Ordered Multinomial Regression
 Studying the posterior distribution of the estimated regression parameters is neccesary to observe the dispersion of the
 drawn values around estimated posterior mean.